renpy/renpy/sphinx/source/config.rst

 Occasionally Used
 -----------------

+.. var:: config.adjust_attributes = { }

+    If not None, this is a dictionary.
+When a statement or function that contains image attributes executes or is predicted, the tag is looked up in this dictionary.
+If it is not found, the None key is looked up in this dictionary.

+    If either is found, they're expected to be a function.
+The function is given an image name, a tuple consisting of the tag and any attributes.
+It should return an adjusted tuple, which contains and a potential new set of attributes.

 .. var:: config.after_load_callbacks = [ ... ]

     A list of functions that are called (with no arguments) when a load